jesse-ai/docs/docs/strategies/entering-and-exiting.md

 The next section introduces the concept of [events](./events.html) to fulfill this need.

 ## prepare()
-As explained in the [flowchart](./), this is the first function that gets called when a new candle is received.
+As explained in the [flowchart](./), this is the first method that gets called when a new candle is received.
 It is used for updating `self.vars` (custom variables) or any other action you might have in mind that needs to be done before your strategy gets executed.

 **See also**: [vars](./api.html#vars)